WHATS HOT

 • It’s important to try and get as much information as you can about the bullies, like who they are and what happened.
 This way, you can figure out how severe the problem is.
 If it seems severe or like it won’t resolve itself, you might want to teach your child how to be more assertive when dealing with bullies.

 You can talk to a counselor about assertiveness techniques.
-You can also help her build -esteem.
-Often learning a hobby, making new or more friends or taking up positive outlets such as martial arts or team can help.
+You can also help her build self-esteem.
+Often learning a hobby, making new or more friends or taking up positive outlets such as martial arts or team sports can help.

 It’s important to explain to your child that if the bully doesn’t stop, you may need to take more drastic action in order to protect them and other kids.
 This might mean reporting the bully so that they can get help.